vuex-asr/vuex-asr/docs/learn-by-example/mutations.md

 ```

-now we could bind the component like this:
+now we could bind the component like this with our `alias syntax`:

 ```vue{7,8}